-What is a Will trust?
+What is a Will Trust?

-A Will Trust is usually used as part of your estate planning to create a Lifetime Family Trust (or Discretionary Trust) on your death into which a Nil Rate Band (the value of your estate that is not subject to inheritance tax), can be passed.
-Additional assets can be passed into the trust but the inheritance tax will be payable.
+A Will Trust is usually used as part of your estate planning to create a Lifetime Family Trust (or Discretionary Trust) on your death into which a Nil Rate Band (the value of your estate that is not subject to Inheritance Tax), can be passed.
+Additional assets can be passed into the trust but the Inheritance Tax will be payable.

 When writing a Will, clauses can be added to create both a Lifetime Family Trust on death, as well as the legal instruments to pass assets to it.
 This means that no action apart from drafting a Will is taken prior to death.
 The clauses are simply written into the Will.

-It sounds simple.
-Is right for me?
+Is the Will Trust right solution for me?

 It is unlikely.
-A Will trust may only be worthwhile if you think that your total assets will be under one nil rate band (currently £325,000 – 2010/2011) on the death of the second person if you are married or in a civil partnership.
+A Will Trust may only be worthwhile if you think that your total assets will be under one nil rate band (currently £325,000 – 2010/2011) on the death of the second person if you are married or in a civil partnership.

-If you are wealthy retired, a small business owner or part of the millionaire asset group with an asset base currently in excess of £1 million, we believe that you should seek professional experienced Inheritance tax advice before proceeding with this option to see if it’s really right for you.
+If you are wealthy retired, a small business owner or part of the millionaire asset group with an asset base currently in excess of £1 million, we believe that you should seek professional experienced Inheritance Tax advice before proceeding with this option to see if it’s really right for you.
 A simple Will can be limiting, for both you, your surviving spouse and your children, and will not make use of some large potential tax savings.

 I’ve already got a Will trust written, do I need to do anything?